Designer & Builder of the Spring 2025 Hospital Home Lottery Showhome

 But seriously, contrary to popular belief, there’s no such thing as a square-foot price for a custom home, and ultimately, you drive the price based on how fancy your design gets.

-Check out our blog post (coming soon) to learn more about the price-per-square-foot myth.
+Check out our blog post to learn more about the price-per-square-foot myth.

-So many factors determine the final price on a custom home, from the lot, utilities, foundation complexity, ceiling heights, tall walls, two-stories vs. bungalows, finishing packages, cabinetry, flooring and tile, and on, and on, and on – you get where we’re going with this – there’s not quick answer.
+So many factors determine the final price of a custom home, from the lot, utilities, size, foundation complexity, ceiling heights, tall walls, two-stories vs. bungalows, finishing packages, cabinetry species, flooring and tile, and on, and on, and on – you get where we’re going with this – there’s no quick answer.
+This is why we created our Concepts Phase; it’s the first step in our design-build process which answers your burning question of roughly how much your custom home will cost.

 No. Well, maybe.
 First we’d want to learn more about you and your project to see if we’re a fit to work together.
 Are you looking for a quote or an estimate?

 Quoting a custom home is a big undertaking that can easily chew up 80 hours of time.
 That said, it’s probably not a surprise that quoting is a chargeable service in itself.
 Plus, in order to provide you with a quote, we would need all of your design details, as drawings are just a small portion of the design process.
-This would include things like your stamped drawings, electrical layout, elevation drawings, cabinetry design, and all interior and exterior selections and specifications – this is a document that could typically end up being 100 pages (all-the-things we tackle in our design phase).
+This would include things like your stamped drawings, electrical layout, elevation drawings, cabinetry design, and all interior and exterior selections and specifications – this is a document that could typically end up being 100+ pages (all the things you get in the design phase).
 Without every single detail, it wouldn’t be possible to give you a quote that is worthwhile to you.

 An estimate is still quite an undertaking.
 This is why we’ve created our concepts phase so you can get a ballpark figure without the commitment and cost of heading straight into our design phase.